X

 Fixed Rate Reverse Mortgages – which is right for you?
 Many senior borrowers have been raised on the idea that a fixed rate loan is the “only way to go”.
 Still others remember back to the early 80’s when interest rates climbed as high as 18%.
 Some borrowers experienced rising interest rates from adjustable rate loans (or knew others who did) and some remember family and friends whose payments rose to a point where they could no longer afford their homes.
 A fixed rate locks the rate in for the...
 Read Full Article

-Similar to a conventional mortgage, some of the costs associated with getting a reverse mortgage are tax-deductible, as are any interest payments a borrower might make.
-For example, Joe Diaz, owner of American Essential Services, a tax preparation company located in Kissimmee, Fl, can claim reverse mortgage origination fees and any broker fees.
-And, he continues, if a broker gives a borrower a “discount” on the loan’s interest rate in exchange for a “discount point,” that’s also tax deductible.
-Here’s how it works: A mortgage broker gives a borrower a...
+Tax Benefits of Reverse Mortgages: What’s Deductible?
+Similar to a conventional mortgage, some costs associated with a reverse mortgage are tax-deductible, as are interest payments a borrower chooses to make.
+Joe Diaz, owner of American Essential Services, a tax preparation company in Kissimmee, Florida, explains that borrowers can claim origination fees, broker fees, and even “discount points” if a broker offers a lower interest rate in exchange for an upfront fee.
+“The discount point is tax-deductible because it’s a prepaid interest cost,” Diaz notes.
+Here’s how it works: A...
 Read Full Article

 8 comments